darwincereska/notes.nvim/README.md

 ```

 #### `:Notes`
-Open fzf picker to browse all notes with preview.
-Uses bat for syntax highlighting if available.
+Open Telescope picker to browse all notes with preview.
 Press `<CR>` to open a note.
+Fully vim-navigable with `j`/`k`.

 #### `:NoteTags`
-Open fzf picker showing only notes that have tags.
+Open Telescope picker showing only notes that have tags.
 Filter and search by tag names with live preview.

 #### `:NotesBackup`
 Commit all changes to git and push to remote (if configured).
 Automatically stages all files.